Laguna Madre (Mexico): Flora and fauna

 According to the National Biodiversity Information System of Comisión Nacional para el Conocimiento y Uso de la Biodiversidad (CONABIO) in Laguna Madre and Delta del Río Bravo Flora and Fauna Protection Area there are over 1,515 plant and animal species from which 72 are in at risk category and 51 are exotics.

 Aquatic habitats include mangroves and large areas of seagrass beds with Halodule wrightii and other species.

 Laguna Madre is one of the most important bird wintering habitats in Mexico.
 It is home to 26 species of waterfowl, including grey plover (Pluvialis squatarola), sanderling (Calidris alba), least sandpiper (Calidris minutilla), and piping plover (Charadrius melodus).
 Populations of redhead (Aythya americana) and northern pintail (Anas acuta) number over 100,000 individuals.
 There are 144 resident bird species, including both waterbirds and terrestrial birds.
 It is on the Gulf migratory route, an important migration route for water birds, songbirds, and birds of prey.

 Upland areas are part of the Tamaulipan pastizal, a mosaic of grassland and semi-arid shrubland.
 Characteristic shrubs include mesquite (Neltuma glandulosa), blackbrush (Vachellia rigidula), and Castela tortuosa.
-It includes some of the best-preserved areas in the Mexican portion of the pastizal, and serves as a wildlife corridor for large mammals like jaguar, ocelot, oncillo, puma, and lynx.
+It includes some of the best-preserved areas in the Mexican portion of the pastizal, and serves as a wildlife corridor for large mammals like jaguar, ocelot, oncillo, puma, and bobcat.